secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 1. In the comment, add your suggestion to the pre-populated code block

 1. [INSERT IMAGE]
-1. Click ‘Start a review’ to add your comment to a review, or ‘Add comment now' to add the comment immediately.
+1. Click "Start a review" to add your comment to a review, or "Add comment now" to add the comment immediately.
 1. The Suggestion in the comment can be applied by the merge request author directly from the merge request.
 1. Once the suggestion has been applied, a new commit will be created and the suggested change will be pushed to the merge request's branch.

 ### WIP/Draft Merge Requests

-If you are still working on a merge request and not ready for it to be merged, add [Draft] to the start of the merge request’s title, this will prevent the merge request from being merged.
+If you are still working on a merge request and not ready for it to be merged, add `WIP: ` or `Draft: ` to the start of the merge request’s title, this will prevent the merge request from being merged.

 To update a WIP MR, in the changes tab, click on the pencil icon to edit the merge request.
 [INSERT IMAGE]

 Make your changes.
-Click ‘commit changes’.
+Click "commit changes".

-When you are ready for it to be merged, simply remove the [Draft] prefix from the title of the MR.
+When you are ready for it to be merged, simply remove the `WIP: ` or `Draft: ` prefix from the title of the MR.

 ### Quiz - Lesson 2: Merge Requests

 ## Lesson 3: How to navigate www-gitlab-com project

-You may search through the www-gitlab-project to access the handbook.
+You may search through the `www-gitlab-com` project to access the handbook.
 This is useful for when you are adding a new page to the handbook.
-To find the handbook, navigate to www-gitlab-com project, click sites - handbook - source - handbook.
+To find the handbook, navigate to `www-gitlab-com` project, click sites - handbook - source - handbook.
 Click the section of the handbook you want to navigate to (eg people group, marketing)

 ### Video: How to Create a new handbook page

 ### Helpful Tips for updating the Handbook
-The [markdown guide](https://about.gitlab.com/handbook/markdown-guide/#markdown-style-guide-for-aboutgitlabcom) page contains useful tips for updating the handbook, such as adding images, embedding documents and much more.
+The [markdown guide](/handbook/markdown-guide/#markdown-style-guide-for-aboutgitlabcom) page contains useful tips for updating the handbook, such as adding images, embedding documents and much more.

 ### Referencing another section of the handbook for how to do something
 If you don’t know how to do something - find another instance of it in the handbook.
 For example, if you want to add a table to the handbook.
-Navigate to a section of the handbook that contains a table, the [People Group](https://about.gitlab.com/handbook/people-group/) page is a good example.
+Navigate to a section of the handbook that contains a table, the [People Group](/handbook/people-group/) page is a good example.
-Click 'view source' to see how the table looks.
+Click "view source" to see how the table looks.
 You may copy/paste, then edit to suit your needs.